moon23k/MultiLingual_Translation/README.md

 <br>

-## Model Architecture
+## Architecture

 Just like in GAN, seqGAN also consists of generator and discriminator.

-Only Difference between GAN and seqGAN lies in Adversarial Training Process.
+The main purpose

+But seqGAN uses Policy Gradient for Adversarial Learning.

 ### Generator